 True/False question type

 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: True/False question type.
+Up-to-date documentation for the latest stable version of Moodle may be available here: True/False question type.

 A student is given only two choices for an answer in this kind of question: True or False.
 The question content can include an image or html code.

 When feedback is enabled, the appropriate feedback message is shown to the student after the answer.
 For example, if the correct answer is "False", but they answer "True" (getting it wrong) then the "True" feedback is shown.